sampsyo/cs6120/content/blog/2019-12-18-halide-autoscheduler/index.md

 ### Schedule Transformers

-We can define transformers over schedule trees.
+We define transformers over schedule trees.
+We use these to traverse the search space of schedules.

-**Split** - split a function's variable into two.
+- **Split** - split a function's variable into two.
 For example, we can split a function's `x` variable into `x_inner` and `x_outer`.
   Combined with *reorder*, *split* can represent schedules that *tile* computations.

-**Change Loop Type** - change how the loop will be traversed; by default the loop type is `sequential`, but it could also be `parallel`, `unrolled`, or `vectorized`.
+- **Change Loop Type** - change how the loop will be traversed; by default the loop type is `sequential`, but it could also be `parallel`, `unrolled`, or `vectorized`.
   For simplicity our implementation only supports `sequential` and `vectorized`.

-**Reorder** - switch loop nodes for the same function.
+- **Reorder** - switch loop nodes for the same function.

-**Hoist / lower compute** - change the granularity in which intermediate results are computed.
+- **Hoist / lower compute** - change the granularity in which intermediate results are computed.

-**Hoist / lower storage** - change the granularity in which storage for intermediate results is allocated.
+- **Hoist / lower storage** - change the granularity in which storage for intermediate results is allocated.

-**Inline / deinline** - inline functions into callers (don't store their results in intermediate storage) or deinline function out of callers.
+- **Inline / deinline** - inline functions into callers (don't store their results in intermediate storage) or deinline function out of callers.
   Intuitively, inlining functions trades off smaller memory usage for redundant computations, while de-inlining trades off higher memory usage